 - the Australian economy (3.4%) held up relatively well despite a slowdown in domestic demand driven by inflation and monetary tightening; - Israel (5.0%) benefited from its autonomous gas supply, the arrival of Russian and Ukrainian immigrants, its high-tech focus, and relatively limited inflation; - Japan's economy slowed to 1.1%, a weak performance but in line with its potential.
 The export sector suffered from China's poor form, while its imports bill rose.
-In addition, consumers faced inflation exacerbated by the depreciation of the yen; - South Korea (2.6%) was also negatively impacted by weaker external demand, particularly for its semiconductors
+In addition, consumers faced inflation exacerbated by the depreciation of the ven; - South Korea (2.6%) was also negatively impacted by demand, particularly weaker external semiconductors